Delanie Walker: 2013 season

-On March 12, 2013, Walker signed a four-year $17.5 million contract with $8.6 million guaranteed with the Tennessee Titans.
+On March 12, 2013, Walker signed a four-year, $17.5 million contract with $8.6 million guaranteed with the Tennessee Titans.

-In his Titans debut, Walker had three receptions for 40 yards as the Titans beat the Pittsburgh Steelers on the road by a score of 16–9.
+Walker made his Titans debut during the season-opener against the Pittsburgh Steelers and finished the 16–9 road victory with three receptions for 40 yards.
 In the next game against the Houston Texans, he caught his first touchdown of the season on a 10-yard pass from Jake Locker during the 30–24 overtime road loss.
 Two weeks later against the New York Jets, Walker recorded three receptions for 14 yards and a touchdown in the 38–13 victory.

 During a Week 7 31–17 loss to his former team, the San Francisco 49ers, Walker caught three passes for 52 yards and a touchdown.
 Three weeks later against the Jacksonville Jaguars, he had four receptions for 62 yards and a touchdown in the narrow 29–27 loss.
 In the next game against the Indianapolis Colts, Walker recorded 10 receptions for 91 yards and a touchdown during the 30–27 loss.
-During a Week 15 37–34 overtime loss to the Arizona Cardinals, he caught eight passes for 53 yards and a touchdown.
+During Week 15 against the Arizona Cardinals, he caught eight passes for 53 yards and a touchdown in the 37–34 overtime loss.

 Walker finished the 2013 season with 60 receptions for 571 yards and six touchdowns in 15 games and 11 starts.

 2014 season

 Walker began the season with three receptions for 37 yards and a touchdown during the season-opening 26–10 road victory over the Kansas City Chiefs.
 In the next game against the Cowboys, he had a career day with 10 receptions for 142 yards and a touchdown during the 26–10 loss.
-Two weeks later against the Indianapolis Colts, Walker caught five passes for 84 yards and a touchdown in the 41–17 road loss.
+Two weeks later against the Colts, Walker caught five passes for 84 yards and a touchdown in the 41–17 road loss.

 During a Week 8 30–16 loss to the Texans, Walker recorded four receptions for 37 yards and a touchdown.
-During a Week 12 43–24 road loss to the Philadelphia Eagles, he had five receptions for a career-high 155 yards.
+During Week 12 against the Philadelphia Eagles, he had five receptions for a career-high 155 yards in the 43–24 road loss.

 Walker finished the 2014 season with 63 receptions for 890 yards and four touchdowns in 15 games and 14 starts.